-Project 1: Radiology Clinic (Arkansas) – Contract Renewal Optimization
+Project 1: Radiology Clinic in Arkansas – Contract Renewal Optimization

 Challenge:

-The clinic’s service agreement for imaging equipment had exceeded its renewal cycle, exposing it to unmanaged price increases and contract creep.
+The clinic’s service agreement for imaging equipment had far exceeded its renewal cycle, exposing it to exorbitant price increases.

 Solution: